paulvha/sps30/README.md

 <br> May 2019 : there is also a library available for Raspberry Pi (https://github.com/paulvha/sps30_on_raspberry)

 ## Prerequisites
 Examples 4, 5, 7,8 and 10 have a dependency on other libraries.
-Documented in sketch
+Documented in sketch.

 ## Software installation
 Obtain the zip and install like any other